in 2009, Norfolk edged out Savannah to take second place among East Coast ports for total tonnage of cargo handled

 The Port of Virginia relies heavily upon Federal funding to maintain and even deepen the existing shipping channels.
 The military presence in Hampton Roads helps get Congressional support for appropriations to improve the shipping channels and the local transportation network, both rail and highway.

-To support the US Navy and civilian traffic, the US Army Corps of Engineers now maintains a 50' deep shipping channel from the Atlantic Ocean to terminals in Hampton Roads, and a 25' deep channel up the James River to Richmond.
+To support the US Navy and civilian traffic, the US Army Corps of Engineers has maintained a 50' deep shipping channel from the Atlantic Ocean to terminals in Hampton Roads (being deepened now), and a 25' deep channel up the James River to Richmond.
 The Corps also dredges a shipping channel for traffic going north to Baltimore.

 the US Army Corps of Engineers maintains a shipping channel in the Chesapeake Bay for ships going to Baltimore